Charles Chaplin Sr.: Death

 The nature of music hall performing, whereby stars were expected to encourage customers to purchase drinks, led many in the industry to become alcoholics.
 Chaplin was one of these, and it was his heavy drinking that gradually brought an end to his career.
 By 1901, he was suffering from cirrhosis of the liver and dropsy.
 He was taken to St. Thomas's Hospital in Lambeth on 29 April, and died on 9 May 1901.
 He was 38 years old.
-Chaplin was broke at the time of his death, and he nearly had a pauper's funeral until his younger brother Albert stepped in to pay the burial costs.
+Chaplin was penniless at the time of his death, and he nearly had a pauper's funeral until his younger brother Albert stepped in to pay the burial costs.
 The funeral took place at Lambeth Cemetery in Tooting on 13 May 1901.
 Both Hannah and Charlie Chaplin (then 12) attended.